 - Grease a large bread tin (I use vegetable oil and a kitchen brush to do this).

 - Transfer the dough from the bowl to the tin.
 This is best done with wet hands.

-- Sprinkle a little rye flour on top, then cover the tin loosely with cling film.
+- Sprinkle a little rye flour on top, then cover the tin with a clean kitchen towel.

-- Take the tin out of the fridge and keep at room temperature for approx. 3 hours.
+- Keep at room temperature for approx. 3 – 4 hours.

-- Check the dough after 2.5 hours and preheat the oven to 240°C.
+- Check the dough and preheat the oven to 240°C.